Digital Peter: Dataset, Competition and Handwriting Recognition Methods

 \section{Competition}

-A large-scale data science competition was held based on the considered dataset.
-The task was prepared jointly with the Saint Petersburg Institute of History (N.P.Lihachov mansion) of Russian Academy of Sciences, Federal Archival Agency of Russia and Russian State Archive of Ancient Acts.
-Nearly $1\,000$ teams take a part of that competition.
+A large-scale data science competition was held based on the described dataset.
+The task was prepared in collaboration with the St. Petersburg Institute of History at the Russian Academy of Sciences, FAAR and RSAAA.
+Nearly $1 000$ teams took part in the competition.
 Participants were invited to create an algorithm for line-by-line recognition of manuscripts written by Peter the Great.

-The leaderboard takes into account the following recognition quality metrics: \textbf{CER}, \textbf{WER}, \textbf{ACC}. \textbf{CER} was a key metric used to sort the leaderboard.
-One can find private and public leaderboards as well as more detailed information about competition in \cite{complink}.
+The leaderboard considered the following recognition quality metrics: \textbf{CER}, \textbf{WER}, and \textbf{ACC}. \textbf{CER} was a key metric used to sort the leaderboard.
+The private and public leaderboards and more detailed information about the competition can be found in \cite{complink}.

-After analyzing the best solutions proposed by the participants we also provide few advanced methods to demonstrate that some additional techniques can significantly improve the recognition accuracy.
+We analysed the best solutions provided by participants.
+Below, we show a few of their methods, that improved the recognition accuracy.